saeedya/monkit/terraform/README.md

             - terraform init
             - terraform plan
             - terraform apply: this command output will show the public-ip of the EC2 instance.Use this in your ansible playbook and also section below.

+    NOTE: Before below section go to Ansible directory and follow the README.md

     - docker: It will deploy the following service in the right order:
         a.
 Deploying a docker registry into the above created EC2 machine